Orfevre: 2012: four-year-old season

 Orfevre lost his first two races at the age of four.
 In the Grade 2 Hanshin Daishoten on 18 March he was virtually pulled up midway through the race before accelerating again to finish second.
 He then ran poorly when finishing eleventh in the Tenno Sho on 29 April.
 In June he returned to form to win the Takarazuka Kinen by two lengths from Rulership.

 In the late summer of 2012, Orfevre was sent to Europe to prepare for the Prix de l'Arc de Triomphe.
-In September he won his trial race by beating Meandre in the Prix Foy over the Arc course and distance.
+In September he won his trial race by beating Meandre in the G2 Prix Foy, which is run over the same course and distance as the Arc.
 In the Arc de Triomphe he started favourite ahead of the Epsom Derby winner Camelot, despite being given an unfavourable outside draw.
 Ridden by Christophe Soumillon, he was restrained at the back of the eighteen runner field before making rapid progress on the outside to take the lead in the straight.
 Orfevre opened up a clear advantage 200 metres from the finish, but then veered sharply right towards the inside rail.
 In the closing stages he was caught by the filly Solemia and finished second by a neck, seven lengths clear of the other runners.

 After returning to Japan, his next race was the Japan Cup on 24 November.
 The race saw a close finish between Orfevre and the 2012 Fillies Triple Crown heroine Gentildonna.
 Orfevre was triple crown champion (male) the previous year.
 In the last 200 meters, he appeared to have been bumped off his racing line by Gentildonna who crossed the line a nose in front of the colt.
 The subsequent stewards' inquiry found that although interference had taken place, the result was allowed to stand, even though they handed down Gentildonna's jockey Yasunari Iwata a two-day suspension.
 Orfevre's Arc rival Solemia raced prominently throughout the race, but finished midfield.
-Despite receiving most fan votes in Arima Kinen, Orfevre's side decided not to field him the race as defending winner, as he had not recovered sufficiently from the Arc and Japan Cup.
+Despite receiving the most fan votes in Arima Kinen, Orfevre's side decided not to field him the race as defending winner, as he had not recovered sufficiently from the Arc and Japan Cup.

 At the JRA Awards in January 2013, Orfevre won the JRA Award for Best Older Male Horse, taking 273 of the 289 votes.
 In the Horse of the Year poll he finished third to Gentildonna and Gold Ship.